sinicization/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 * Depending on your [plan](https://www.postman.com/pricing) you may be able to obtain static IP addresses for Postman Monitors.
 Your IT team should whitelist these static IPs for monitoring.
 See [Running Postman monitors using static IPs](/docs/designing-and-developing-your-api/monitoring-your-api/using-static-IPs-to-monitor/) for details on how to obtain and configure static IP addresses for monitoring.

 * Update your [team settings](https://go.postman.co/settings/team/general).
 See [Team Settings](/docs/administration/team-settings/) for more info.
 * If your Postman [plan](https://www.postman.com/pricing) includes single-sign-on (SSO) you may need help from your IT team to configure it.
-See [Configuring SSO for a team](/docs/administration/sso/admin-sso/) for instructions on integrating with specific identity providers.
+See [为团队配置SSO](/docs/administration/sso/admin-sso/) for instructions on integrating with specific identity providers.

 ### Invite Team Members